History of Norway: Prehistory

-Norway's coastline rose from glaciation with the end of the last glacial period about 12,000 BCE.
+Norway's coastline rose from glaciation with the end of the last glacial period about 12,000 BC.
 The first immigration took place during this period as the Norwegian coast offered rich opportunities for sealing, fishing, and hunting.
-These early inhabitants were nomadic, and by 9300 BCE they were already settled as far north as Magerøya.
-Increased ice receding from 8000 BCE led to settlement along the entire coastline.
+These early inhabitants were nomadic, and by 9300 BC they were already settled as far north as Magerøya.
+Increased ice receding from 8000 BC led to settlement along the entire coastline.
 The Stone Age is evidenced by the Komsa culture in Troms and Finnmark and the Fosna culture further south.
-The Nøstvet culture took over from the Fosna culture ca. 7000 BCE, when a warmer climate led to increased forestation and new species of mammals for hunting.
-The oldest human skeleton ever discovered in Norway was found in shallow water off Sogne in 1994 and has been carbon dated to 6,600 BCE.
-Ca. 4000 BCE people in the north started using slate tools, earthenware, skis, sleds and large skin boats.
+The Nøstvet culture took over from the Fosna culture ca. 7000 BC, when a warmer climate led to increased forestation and new species of mammals for hunting.
+The oldest human skeleton ever discovered in Norway was found in shallow water off Sogne in 1994 and has been carbon dated to 6600 BC.
+About 4000 BC people in the north started using slate tools, earthenware, skis, sleds and large skin boats.

-The first farming, and thus the start of the Neolithic period, began ca. 4000 BCE around the Oslofjord, with technology from southern Scandinavia.
-The break-through occurred between 2900 and 2500 BCE, when oats, barley, pigs, cattle, sheep and goats became common and spread as far north as Alta.
+The first farming, and thus the start of the Neolithic period, began ca. 4000 BC around the Oslofjord, with technology from southern Scandinavia.
+The break-through occurred between 2900 and 2500 BC, when oats, barley, pigs, cattle, sheep and goats became common and spread as far north as Alta.
 This period also saw the arrival of the Corded Ware culture, which brought new weapons, tools and an Indo-European dialect, from which later the Norwegian language developed.

 Nordic Bronze Age (1800–500 BC)

-The Bronze Age began around 1800 BCE and involved innovations such as ploughing fields with ards, permanent farms with houses and yards, especially in the fertile areas around the Oslofjord, Trondheimsfjord, Mjøsa and Jæren.
+The Bronze Age began around 1800 BC and involved innovations such as ploughing fields with ards, permanent farms with houses and yards, especially in the fertile areas around the Oslofjord, Trondheimsfjord, Mjøsa and Jæren.
 Some yields were so high that it allowed farmers to trade furs and skins for luxury items, especially with Jutland.
-About 1000 BCE, speakers of Uralic languages arrived in the north and assimilated with the indigenous population, becoming the Sami people.
+About 1000 BC, speakers of Uralic languages arrived in the north and assimilated with the indigenous population, becoming the Sami people.
 According to Ante Aikio the formation of the Sámi language was completed in its southernmost area of usage (central Scandinavia, South Sápmi) by 500 AD.

-A climate shift with colder weather started about 500 BCE.
+A climate shift with colder weather started about 500 BC.
 The forests, which had previously consisted of elm, lime, ash and oak, were replaced with birch, pine and spruce.
 The climate changes also meant that farmers started building more solid structures for shelter.
 Knowledge of ironworking was introduced from the Celts, resulting in better weapons and tools.